Colonial to Contemporary Fashion

 In general, clothing became much less restricting during this period.
-This allowed for greater ease of movement while travelling, shopping and working in the factories.
+This allowed for greater ease of movement while travelling, shopping and working in the factories renaissance to colonial america.
 Clothing was fitted to the body, less extravagant and more durable.
 Thanks to the invention of the sewing machine, these changes became possible and affordable.

 Fashion changed so quickly during the 1900s that each decade began to have its own distinct, recognisable trends:

 Women’s skirts and dresses became much shorter and more revealing to reflect the progressive attitudes of this era.
 Women also cut their hair short as a way of rejecting old ideas and outwardly expressing their freedom.